 In-person sessions: Mondays and Wednesdays 3:30-5pm.
-Most days, we will use this class meeting time to work together (with me, with your classmates, with the TA) on discussing and solving physics problems, which you will write up and turn in on Canvas at the end of each class meeting.
+Most days, we will use this class meeting time to work together (with me, with your classmates, with the TA) on discussing and solving physics problems, which you will write up and turn in on Canvas each week.
 For a change of pace, we will sometimes use hands-on activities and live demonstrations to build intuition about physics concepts.